jasonbuchanan145/GithubReposToRag/README.md

 # CodeRAG: Intelligent Code Repository Assistant

 A specialized RAG (Retrieval Augmented Generation) system for intelligent code repository analysis and assistance.
 CodeRAG ingests repositories, builds vectorized knowledge bases, and provides contextual AI responses about repository structure, functionality, and implementation details.

+This project is intended in the first part of the arrange phase of LLM execution

 ## 🌟 Features